mitexleo/fediroma/docs/docs/development/API/differences_in_mastoapi_responses.md

 Has these additional fields under the `pleroma` object:

-- `show_role`: boolean, nullable, true when the user wants his role (e.g admin, moderator) to be shown
+- `show_role`: boolean, nullable, true when the user wants his role (e.g. admin, moderator) to be shown
-- `no_rich_text` - boolean, nullable, true when html tags are stripped from all statuses requested from the API
+- `no_rich_text` - boolean, nullable, true when HTML tags are stripped from all statuses requested from the API
 - `discoverable`: boolean, true when the user allows external services (search bots) etc. to index / list the account (regardless of this setting, user will still appear in regular search results)
 - `actor_type`: string, the type of this account.